A recent study has shown that there is no demonstrable link between testosterone replacement therapy (TRT) and developing blood clots.

 In addition to finding no link between the therapy and blood clots, the study found there is no difference between how the therapy is administered (topical creams, transdermal patches, intramuscular injections, etc.) and the risk of developing venous thromboembolism.

-Overall, Baillargeon pointed out that not only is there no risk of developing blood clots, there are serious risks in leaving low T untreated.
+Overall, Baillargeon pointed out that not only is there no risk of developing blood clots, there are serious health risks in leaving low T untreated.

 “It is important to acknowledge, for a man who has medically-diagnosed low testosterone, that there are clear risks to not receiving testosterone therapy, including osteoporosis, sexual dysfunction, increased amounts of fat tissue, decreased lean muscle mass, possible metabolic syndrome, and cardiovascular disease,” he said.
 “It’s also important to note that further research needs to be conducted to rigorously assess the long-term risks of testosterone therapy.”